xmartlabs/xl-blog/blogs/2016-08-30-making-a-js-plug-in-a-full-stack-approach.md

 ---
 title: "Making a JS plug-in: a full-stack approach"
+subtitle: we will introduce a way to create a client side JavaScript plug-in that can be easily integrated in any third party websites.
+permalink: /making-a-js-plug-in-a-full-stack-approach/
+featured: true
 date: 2016-08-30
-tags: [JavaScript, Plugin, Widget, CORS, Ruby, Rails, CSS]
+category: development
+thumbnail: /images/js-plugin-web.png
+tags:
+  - JavaScript
+  - Plugin
+  - Widget
+  - CORS
+  - Ruby
 author: remer
-category: development
-permalink: /making-a-js-plug-in-a-full-stack-approach/
 ---

 In this occasion we will introduce a way to create a client side JavaScript plug-in that can be easily integrated in any third party websites.